-Where DFSNZ carries out or attempts to carry out Sample collection it will obtain all relevant information and complete all appropriate documentation to support any possible allegation that there has been a refusal to submit to Sample collection contrary to Rule 2.3 or any other antidoping rule violation under Rules 2.1 to 2.11.
-Information obtained before, during, or after Sample collection and completed documentation will be forwarded to DFSNZ by the Doping Control Officer for further consideration and investigation by DFSNZ.
+Where the Commission carries out or attempts to carry out Sample collection it will obtain all relevant information and complete all appropriate documentation to support any possible allegation that there has been a refusal to submit to Sample collection contrary to Rule 2.3 or any other anti- doping rule violation under Rules 2.1 to 2.11.
+Information obtained before, during, or after Sample collection and completed documentation will be forwarded to the Commission by the Doping Control Officer for further consideration and investigation by the Commission.